Justwhittaker/MusicHub/README.md

 * **Responsiveness** on all screen sizes.
 * **large title** for attractiveness and engagement.
 * **Suggested recipes** on the landing page as an introduction.
-* **User login/logout** so that users can keep a tally of their own recipes added and videos uploaded.
+* **User login/logout** so that users can keep a tally of their own recipes added and pictures uploaded.
 * **Input Recipes** to the website.
 * **Edit Recipes** to the website.
 * **Search Recipes** on the Website.